twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 - Browser loads https://app.example.com/auth-success?redirect_uri=/foo/bar
     - React SPA loads and sets `localStorage.loggedIn = true`
         - We use `true` instead of an expiration because cookies typically self-refresh expiration upon usage
+        - Without this `/auth-success` page, React would still think the user is logged out
+        - We could use a query parameter as well, but that means handling it on every page and a possible flash of content while it's sorted (this is why Auth0 pushes for it)
+        - This page also gives us a common location to capture any relevant events
     - React SPA pushes browser to https://app.example.com/foo/bar

 ##### API usage